BeauJoh/thesis/source/14-chapter-6-conclusions-and-future-work.md

 These features can be used to predict the most suitable device for a particular kernel, or to determine the limiting factors for performance on a particular device, allowing OpenCL developers to try alternative implementations of a program for the available accelerators -- for instance, by reorganizing branches, eliminating intermediate variables et cetera.
 The additional architecture independent characteristics of a scientific workload will be beneficial to both accelerator designers and computer engineers responsible for ensuring a suitable accelerator diversity for scientific codes on supercomputer nodes.

-Each OpenCL kernel presented in the Chapter 3 in EOD was been inspected using AIWC.
+Each OpenCL kernel presented in Chapter 3 of EOD was been inspected using AIWC.
-Analysis using AIWC helps understand how the structure of kernels contributes to the varying runtime characteristics between devices, it is envisaged that this will be of greater importance in the future.
+Analysis using AIWC helps to understand how the structure of kernels contributes to the varying runtime characteristics between devices, it is envisaged that this will be of greater importance in the future.

-The coverage of characteristics and the suitability of AIWC metrics was assessed in Chapter 5, where metrics -- from the collection over all EOD kernels and over all problem sizes -- are used as predictor variables to form a model to accurately predict execution time.
+The coverage of characteristics and the suitability of AIWC metrics was assessed in Chapter 5, where metrics -- from the collection of all EOD kernels and for all problem sizes -- are used as predictor variables to form a model to accurately predict execution time.
 This could, in turn, be directly used to schedule devices in the HPC multi-accelerator node setting.

 <!--